tuhamho/OM-premium/README.md

-# Spotúfy
+# Sờ pọt tú phai

-Spotúfy is a premium, local-first music player for iPhone.
+Sờ pọt tú phai is a premium, local-first music player for iPhone.
 It is built with SwiftUI, AVFoundation, and MediaPlayer for reliable offline playback, background audio, and lock-screen controls.

 ## App preview